mgn39/TurtleBot2/Ref/Meeting/Group Meeting.md

 Chester: Thats mandatory! (to listen the six: The Musical)

+Austin: Its not mandatory but it definitely mandatory

 Draft -> Describe the project to Dr. Block

 Sign to IRB account